dancher00/404/README.md

 ## Actuator Network

 This project was created as part of an internship at the Sberbank Robotics Center.
-The main goal of the project was to develop an algorithm for learning and calculating metrics using a network of actuators from a [scientific article](https://www.google.com/search?channel=fs&client=ubuntu&q=quadrapedal).
+The main goal of the project was to develop an algorithm for learning and calculating metrics.

 ### Overview

-Before starting work, a study was conducted on the scientific article "Learning Agile and Dynamic Motor Skills for Legged Robots", which proposes a RL algorithm for a ANYmal quadrupedal robot from ETH Zurich.
+Before starting work, a study was conducted on the scientific article ["Learning Agile and Dynamic Motor Skills for Legged Robots"](https://www.google.com/search?channel=fs&client=ubuntu&q=quadrapedal), which proposes a RL algorithm for a ANYmal quadrupedal robot from ETH Zurich.

 ### Algorithm